marcelomagario/rocketseat-bootcamp/README.md

 # rocketseat-bootcamp
-A collection of all projects learnt from Rocketseat Fullstack Bootcamp.
+A collection of all projects learnt from Rocketseat Fullstack Bootcamp - Explorer.